 Step I – Plan your itinerary

 There is some advance prep-work that you will need to do before beginning the application process, which is the stage I found to be rather tedious.
-You will need to provide a detailed trip itinerary with your permit application; in other words, you will need to specify a campsite location for every night you are on the trail.
-Although it is mandatory to start on the start date and trailhead as specified, you are not expected to adhere to the itinerary strictly, you do have flexibility and can camp wherever you choose and exit when you desire (with the exception of an exit at Whitney Portal, you are bound to a strict end date due to the quota).
+You will need to provide a detailed trip itinerary with your permit application; in other words, you will need to specify a camping area location for every night you are on the trail.
+Although it is mandatory to start on the start date and trailhead as specified, you are not expected to adhere to the itinerary strictly, you do have flexibility and can camp wherever you choose and exit when you desire just as long as it’s before you permit expires (with the exception of an exit at Whitney Portal, you are bound to a strict end date due to the quota).
 Providing a detailed itinerary helps the forest service limit the traffic load on the trail at any given point and can also serve as a reference which can help to locate you in the event of an emergency or if you are reported overdue or missing.

 I personally used a combination of different tools to plan out my hike:

 - The principal instrument used is the Guthook Guides for iOS.
 I have used Guthook’s apps for the AT, PCT, and JMT and found it a perfect complement to the other guides that I have used both for planning and on-trail navigation.
 It is the easiest way I’ve managed to calculate distances between A and B by taking terrain into account.
 You can easily create trip segments into realistic targets.